hugodiz/TextUtilsDNA/Source/TextUtilsDNA/MaxHeapMechanics - NOTES.md

 - Every node can have zero, one or two children.
 The highest possible index is K = 6.
 The root node is BestK[1]
 - A node's first (ie. left) or *only* child always has position Child1Pos = ParentPos * 2
-    - Therefore, ParentPos * 2 > K is equivalent to "Parent not having children / node not being a parent"
+    - Therefore, ParentPos * 2 > K is equivalent to "Parent not having children" ie. "node not being a parent"
         - In the example, this applies to nodes 4, 5 and 6
         - Also in the example, nodes 1, 2, 3 have children
 - A node's second(right) child always has position = Child2Pos = ParentPos * 2 + 1